omarmhaimdat/WeatherPrediction/README.md

 # Weather Prediction iOS Application
-> Train, predict a weather prediction model
+> Train a weather prediction model and create a Flask API

 Prediting the daily max temperature for my Hometown Casablanca, Morocco.